ryubidragonfire/pedestrian-extraction/README.md

 ## Download data
 - use [this](https://github.com/jainanshul/caltech-pedestrian-dataset-extractor/blob/master/download.sh) to download to `./data`, and extract.

-- for convenience, use `converter.py`
+- for convenience, it is included here as `download-untar.sh`

 ## Convert
 - use [this<sup>1</sup>](https://github.com/hizhangp/caltech-pedestrian-converter/blob/master/converter.py) to convert Caltech dataset to individual images with annotations of bounding box.